The return analytics Shopify doesn't give you (and why they matter)

 - Size XL: 8% return rate

 The product isn't the problem.
-Size L is the problem.
+Size L is.
 Maybe your supplier changed the cut.
 Maybe your size chart says "L = 42 inch chest" but the actual garment measures 39 inches.

-Without variant-level analytics, you'd either ignore the return rate (it's only 12%, not alarming) or discontinue the product entirely.
-With the right data, you update a size chart and fix the problem.
+Without variant-level analytics you either ignore the return rate (12%, not alarming) or discontinue the product.
+With the right data you update the size chart and keep a best-seller.

 2. Reason clustering across free text

 Shopify's dropdown reasons are too coarse.
-"Doesn't fit" could mean the size chart is wrong, the customer ordered the wrong size, or the customer is wardrobing.
-"Defective" could mean a real manufacturing issue or a fraudulent claim.
+"Doesn't fit" could mean a wrong size chart, the customer ordered the wrong size, or wardrobing.
+"Defective" could be a real manufacturing issue or a fraudulent claim.

 AI-powered reason clustering groups these into actionable categories automatically.
-Instead of scanning 200 individual return reasons, you see: "Sizing/Fit Issues (38%), Quality Defect - Stitching (22%), Description Mismatch (15%), Wardrobing Suspected (8%)."
+Instead of scanning 200 individual reasons, you see "Sizing/fit issues (38%), Quality defect, stitching (22%), Description mismatch (15%), Wardrobing suspected (8%)."

-What you need: Semantic clustering of free-text reasons, trend tracking per cluster, and product-level cluster distribution.
+What you need: semantic clustering of free-text reasons, trend tracking per cluster, product-level cluster distribution.

 3. Cross-dimensional patterns

 Single-axis reporting hides the most important patterns.
 Shopify can tell you the top returned products.
-It can tell you the most common return reasons.
-It cannot cross-reference them.
+It can tell you the most common reasons.
+It can't cross-reference them.

 Cross-dimensional analytics answer questions like:

 These are the questions that drive operational decisions.
-You can't answer them by looking at one dimension at a time.
+You can't answer them one dimension at a time.

 4. Signal effectiveness (meta-analytics)